autotest/autotest/documentation/source/main/general/WhitePaper.rst

-\`release early, release often' development philosophy provides us with a constant stream of test candidates; for example the -git snapshots which are produced twice daily, and Andrew Morton's collecting of the specialised maintainer trees into a bleeding-edge -mm development tree.
+\`release early, release often' development philosophy provides us with a constant stream of test candidates; for example the -git snapshots which are produced twice daily, and Andrew Morton's collecting of the specialized maintainer trees into a bleeding-edge -mm development tree.

 In an ideal world we would be regression testing at least daily snapshots of all development trees, the -mm tree and mainline on all